UPSC exams

 UPSC CSAT (Civil Services Aptitude Test)

-UPSC IAS (Indian Administrative Services Exam)
+IAS Exam (Indian Administrative Services Exam)

-UPSC IAS is Indian Administrative Services examination that has three stages for recruitment – IAS Prelims, IAS Mains and IAS Interview.
-IAS prelims will have Paper I (General Studies) will have 100 questions, Paper II (CSAT) will have 80 questions, both of these papers are of 200 marks and to be attempted within 2 hours.
-There will be a negative marking with 1/3 of marks deducted for each incorrect answer.
+UPSC IAS is an Indian Administrative Services examination that has three stages for recruitment – IAS Prelims, IAS Mains and IAS Interview.
+IAS prelims will have Paper I (General Studies) will have 100 questions, Paper II (CSAT) will have 80 questions; both of these papers are of 200 marks and to be attempted within 2 hours.
+There will be a negative marking with 1/3 of the marks deducted for each incorrect answer.

-UPSC IPS (Indian Police Services Exam)
+IPS Exam (Indian Police Services Exam)

 Physical requirements –